 Candidates interested in graduate study in Chemistry at the University of North Carolina at Chapel Hill must complete the online application for admissions.
 All application materials must be uploaded and submitted through the online application and not sent to the Department of Chemistry or the Graduate School of the University of North Carolina.
 There is a $95 application processing fee.
-The request process for an application fee waiver can be found here.
+Application fee waiver requests are available, and the request process can be found here.

 There is no GRE requirement.

 Students interested in Biochemistry and Chemical Biology can apply for graduate studies at UNC via Chemistry or via the Biological and Biomedical Sciences Program, the BBSP.
 Candidates should apply for either the Chemistry program or BBSP, but not to both.
 The deadline for applying to the BBSP can be found here.

 Candidates interested in Master’s level study should confirm with the Chemistry Student Services that they have their own funding before they apply online.
 We will provide further instructions once this is established.